About the Show

 The intrepid archaeological treasure hunters, led by Tony Robinson, head for Malton in North Yorkshire where a swathe of nettle-infested jungle conceals 2,000 years of English history including a Roman fort.

 The land is about to be turned into a park and the Time Team have been asked to uncover the area's other secrets, specifically a medieval castle and a Jacobean or possibly Tudor manor house.
 But with English Heritage breathing down their necks and a limit of five trenches they can dig, it could turn out to be their toughest assignment ever.

 Episode 6 - Nethcravon

-For their final high-speed archaeological adventure of the series.
-Time Team find themselves inside a partially abandoned army barracks in Nethcravon in Wiltshire.
+For their final high-speed archaeological adventure of the series, the Team visit a partially abandoned army barracks in Nethcravon in Wiltshire.
 It's not military memorabilia they're after but something much older and more interesting.

 In 1907, a Colonel Hawley discovered part of a tessellated pavement - or mosaic - in the grounds which he believed was part of a Roman villa, built around AD 300.

-Now for the first time the army have allowed archaeologists inside the barbed wire to check out the colonel's theory.
-They have only a few short months before the troops return and the site is once again off-limits to civilians.
-Tony Robinson, Mick Aston and the Time Team however, have just three short days!
+Now, for the first time, the army have allowed archaeologists inside the barbed wire to check out the colonel's theory.
+They have only a few months before the troops return and the site is once again off-limits to civilians.
+Tony Robinson, Mick Aston and the Time Team however, have just three days!

 Time Team synopsis